xrdocs/programmability/_tutorials/2022-03-22-napalm-iosxr-netconf-overview.md

 ---
 published: True
 position: hidden
-date: '2022-03-22 10:00 -0400'
+date: '2022-10-28 10:00 -0400'
-title: Napalm IOSXR NETCONF Overview
+title: Napalm IOS-XR NETCONF Overview
 excerpt: Napalm is a python library which grabbed the attention of network engineers.
-Learn more about it and take a look how you could manage Cisco devices with it.
+Learn more about IOS-XR NETCONF driver and take a look how you could manage Cisco IOS-XR devices with it.
 author: Neelima Parakala
 ---
-{% include toc icon="table" title="Napalm IOSXR NETCONF Overview" %}
+{% include toc icon="table" title="Napalm IOS-XR NETCONF Overview" %}

-## What is Napalm ?

-## What is Napalm IOSXR NETCONF driver ?
+## What is Napalm IOS-XR NETCONF driver ?

-## Why Napalm ?

-## Why Napalm IOSXR NETCONF driver ?
+## Why Napalm IOS-XR NETCONF driver ?

 ## How does it work?